Robbie has suffered from anxiety his whole life, most commonly in social situations.

 He has also had bouts of depression but because these conditions run in his family he felt the best way to deal with it was to simply carry on and try to ignore his feelings.

 However, when his twin sister died Robbie’s internal struggles got so bad he had a breakdown.

-Robbie said: “I coped with it by myself for most of my life.
+“I coped with it by myself for most of my life.
 I just kind of ignored it.
 That one incidence brought it right up to the surface.”